lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 *https://blockscout.com/lukso/l14/address/your-eoa-address/transactions*

-The figure below describes each transactions performed by the lsp-factory.js, and map them to the architecture diagram shown at the beginning of this guide, in the **[Contracts Overview](#contracts-overview** section.
+The figure below describes each transaction performed by the lsp-factory.js, and map them to the architecture diagram shown at the beginning of this guide, in the **[Contracts Overview](#contracts-overview** section.

 ![](img/lsp-factory-deployments-explained.jpeg)